 Disasters and Terrorism

-Disasters include human-caused events, such as terrorist attacks, and natural disasters, like floods and tsunamis.
+Disasters include human-caused events, such as terrorist attacks and natural disasters, like floods and earthquakes.
 This page includes general information about the effects of disasters, reviews of disaster research, and useful resources for care providers.

 Essential Information and Guidelines

 Resources for Providers: Responding to Disaster and Mass Violence

 Key information for providers responding to survivors of disaster and mass violence, including: Common reactions, risk and resilience factors, responder self-care, and response and treatment - Psychological First Aid (PFA) and Skills for Psychological Recovery (SPR).

 Traumatic Effects of Specific Types of Disasters

 Discusses effects of fires, floods, tornadoes, hurricanes, and earthquakes, with research findings on specific major disasters that have occurred.

 Effects of Traumatic Stress after Mass Violence, Terror, or Disaster

 Discusses normal and problematic responses to disaster.
 Describes PTSD, ASD, associated problems, and bereavement complications.

 Research Findings on the Traumatic Stress Effects of Terrorism